Missing Teeth Replacement: All You Need to Know

 Comparison of Options to Replace Missing Tooth

-While the costs for tooth replacement options in the USA and UK can be significantly high, countries like Turkey offer more cost-effective solutions without compromising on quality.
+While the costs for tooth replacement options in the USA and UK can be significantly high, countries like Turkey offer more cost-effective cheap options for missing teeth without compromising on quality.

 Patients can save up to 70-80% on their dental costs.
-For instance, the average cost of Dental Implants in Turkey ranges from $500-$1000, which is noticeably cheaper than in the USA or UK.
+For instance, the average cost of Dental Implants in Turkey ranges from $350-$1000, which is noticeably cheaper than in the USA or UK.
+Turkey stands out the best and cheapest option for missing tooth replacement.

 Your Trusted Dental and Health Partner: The More Clinics